lightskinF/SONNY-ANGELS-SCAM-DETECTION/README.md

 - robustness,
 - conservative decision-making in borderline cases.

-The trained model implementation is available in the main `.py` file.
+The trained model implementation is available in the  `final_machine_learning_model.py` file.

 ---